Sauceforge/Saucery/Saucery.NuGet/README.md

 - Optionally includes prerelease versions when resolving the next version
 - Optionally increments the project's own `<PackageVersion>` when updates are applied
 - Supports dry-run mode to preview changes without modifying files
+- Optionally scans `csproj` files on disk that are not registered in the solution
+- Optionally excludes specific projects from being updated

 ---